10 Master Hotel Booking Tips: 10 Tips and Secrets to Save Money

 For me, booking a hotel is the first step to feeling like the vacation is really happening.
-Once I have that confirmation email, the excitement starts to build and I know I can get to work researching my itinerary.
-But how can you know when is the best time to book a hotel?
+Once I have that confirmation email, the excitement starts to build, and I know I can get to work researching my itinerary.
+What will you learn in my hotel reservation tips and tricks, and what are the best hotel booking secrets?

-My top tips for booking hotel rooms online:
+My personal favorite tips for booking a hotel:

 • Book rooms 1 to 2 months in advance to get the best hotel prices.

-• Beware of time zones or late-night departures.
-Your check-in and check-out dates may not be what you first think!
+• Beware of time zones and late-night departures.
+Your check-in and check-out dates may not be what you think they are (at first glance, at least)!

 A tourist on a hike in Chile, photo by Next Level of Travel